7Block Labs

 Infrastructure Requirements

-• Hardware Specs: Nodes typically require high-availability servers with SSDs for transaction throughput.
+• Hardware Specs: Generally, you’ll want high-availability servers with SSDs in each node to keep that transaction throughput up.

 Integration with Legacy Systems

-• Use APIs and SDKs (Node.js, Java, REST) for seamless integration with existing ERP, SCM, and IoT platforms.
+• Leverage APIs and SDKs (like Node.js, Java, and REST) to effortlessly integrate with your current ERP, SCM, and IoT platforms.

-• Ensure adherence to GDPR, HIPAA, or other relevant regulations.
+• Make sure to follow GDPR, HIPAA, and any other relevant regulations.

-• Use private channels and data encryption to meet privacy standards.
+• Utilize private channels and data encryption to keep things secure and meet privacy standards.

-• Document data retention policies aligned with legal requirements.
+• Keep a record of data retention policies that comply with legal requirements.

 Challenges and How to Address Them